Cryptolens/cryptolens-dotnet/Tutorials/v.101-beta.md

      }
  }
 ```
 You can also view this [as a part of a project](https://github.com/SerialKeyManager/SKGL-Extension-for-dot-NET/tree/master/SKM/User%20Login%20Auth%20Example).
+You can also see a working application with prepared code snippets [here](https://github.com/SerialKeyManager/Examples/tree/master/Digital%20Tools%20Collection%20User%20Login%20Auth).

 For .NET Core applications, you don't need to add the last parameter, `RSACryptoServiceProvider(2048)`.
 We will keep updating this page with more information about .NET Core.